MasamichiKanakubo/pg-excrcise1/README.md

 - IDE: Visual Studio Code

 ### 1. Make your own project
-Open your tarminal(especially windowspowershell in Windows, zsh or bash in macOS)
+Open your tarminal(especially windowspowershell in Windows, zsh or bash in macOS, ubuntu in Linux)

 ```
 mkdir python_programming #any name you can take